Short fiction recs! Feb--March 2024

 Amar never touched the pomegranates.

 I was so taken with Dima’s story, “Auspicium,” that I immediately looked up her other available work.
-This little flash piece in Heartlands is exquisite: a gorgeous little tale of love, grief, and pomegranates.
+This little flash piece in Heartlines is exquisite: a gorgeous little tale of love, grief, and pomegranates.

 “A Turtle in Love, Singing” by Tara Campbell in Bourbon Penn